NUSTM/FacialMMT/README.md

 ### Citation

-Please cite the following if this repo is helpful to your research.
+Please consider citing the following if this repo is helpful to your research.
 ```
 @inproceedings{zheng2023facial,
   title={A Facial Expression-Aware Multimodal Multi-task Learning Framework for Emotion Recognition in Multi-party Conversations},